jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 also missing values.
 We either need to estimate these missing values or drop them.

-We could estimate missing ages with either median or average values, but for our analysis the non-null 714 values will be enough.
+We could estimate missing ages with either median or average values, but for our analysis, the non-null 714 values will be enough.
 We choose to just drop the rows with null values.
-Cabin has too many missing values to make anything out of and according to wikipedia also a possible bias towards first class passengers.
+Cabin has too many missing values to make anything out of and according to Wikipedia also a possible bias towards first class passengers.
-However, something that would be interesting to look up another time is for example if cabin proximity to the few lifeboats that were available influenced the possibility for survival.
-This is out of scope so instead we choose to just drop the columns.
+However, something that would be interesting to look up another time is for example if cabin proximity to the few lifeboats that were available influenced the possibility of survival.
+This is out of scope so instead, we choose to just drop the columns.

-Also, upon further inspection it seems like SibSp/Parch and ticket numbers don't have much of a connection making it hard to make sense of which passengers are related to who.
-There might be some interesting analysis in answering the question if being in a group increased or decreased the probability for survival.
+Also, upon further inspection, it seems like SibSp/Parch and ticket numbers don't have much of a connection making it hard to make sense of which passengers are related to who.
+There might be some interesting analysis in answering the question if being in a group increased or decreased the probability of survival.
 But, once again this might be a bit to much work for this time so we choose to drop these three columns as well.